hieusydo/hieusydo.github.io/_posts/2018-04-23-first-pc-build.markdown

 <h3>Final thoughts</h3>
 - <b>Case:</b> Although the Cooler Master Elite 130 is a Mini ITX Case, it still provides good airflow, since the computer temperatures while idle is around 25-30 &deg;C and 50-60 &deg;C under load.
 - <b>CPU:</b> The 8100, despite being branded as "i3," handles multitasking well with its four real cores.
-Being the first one of its kind to have four full cores, this 8th generation i3 is seriously the contender for the best value budget CPU in early 2018.
+Being the first one of its kind to have four full cores, this 8th generation i3 is a serious contender for the best value CPU in early 2018.
 - <b>Mobo:</b> The motherboard was the cheapest 3xx I could find, and the Z370 allows me to overclock in case I want to upgrade to an overclockable CPU.
 The onboard wifi is also a great plus.
 - <b>Memory:</b> I went for the cheapest 8Gb dual-channel kit.
 Ram is ram, and also its price is still spiked up by the crypto hype.
-- <b>PSU:</b> The power supply is good, albeit being full-sized and non-modular, but the Elite 130 handles it no problemo.
+- <b>PSU:</b> The power supply is good, albeit full-sized and non-modular, but the Elite 130 handles it no problemo.

 Overall, I am quite happy with this first build!